rodroc/jobpost/README.md

 ```
 Load http://localhost:8088/jobs in your browser.

-To access the sqlite/data, load http://localhost:8088/adminer.php .
+To access the sqlite/data, load http://localhost:8088/adminer.php.
+The database file is located in ..\database\database.sqlite